 Kedrostis africana, commonly known as Baboon's Cucumber, is a monoecious caudiciform plant native to Namibia and South Africa.
 It forms a large caudex with annual stems.
 The leaves are roughly triangular but have several lobes, creating beautiful foliage.
-It blooms unfailingly every year in summer.
-The male flowers are green-yellow to whitish or cream, while the female flowers are solitary or few in fascicles, green-yellow to whitish or cream.
+The plant blooms every year in summer.
+The male flowers are green-yellow to whitish or cream-colored, while the female flowers are solitary or few in fascicles, green-yellow to whitish or cream-colored.

 Baboon's Cucumber tuber is widely used in traditional medicine as an emetic, purgative, diuretic, anti-dropsy, and to treat syphilis.
-Also, a decoction from the crushed fresh bulb is taken twice daily for the management of obesity.
+Also, a decoction from the crushed fresh bulb is taken twice daily to manage obesity.

 Growing Conditions and General Care

-Baboon's Cucumber is monoecious (with separate male and female flowers but on the same plant) and is often self-fertile, so the showy, orange fruits are readily formed.
-It can be grown from seed in most areas, as long as the young plants are protected against drought, severe frost, and too much sunlight.
+Baboon's Cucumber is monoecious (having both the male and female flowers in the same specimen) and is often self-fertile, so the showy, orange fruits are readily formed.
+It can be grown from seed in most areas as long as the young plants are protected against drought, severe frost, and too much sunlight.

-As a climber, the stems will need some support to give a showy effect.
-Baboon's Cucumber prefers well-drained soil, lots of water in the growing period, and some sun.
-It grows very slow, but it possible to increase the speed of growth by providing an adequate amount of water, warmth, and fertilizer during the active growing season.
+The stems need some support as a climber to give a showy effect.
+Baboon's Cucumber prefers well-drained soil, lots of water during the growing period, and some sun.
+It grows very slowly, but it is possible to increase the speed of growth by providing an adequate amount of water, warmth, and fertilizer during the active growing season.

-Baboon's Cucumber likes a sunny position, but avoid direct blasting sun in summer.
+Baboon's Cucumber likes a sunny position but avoid direct blasting sun in summer.
 Water regularly during the summer.
 Avoid watering in the fall or winter.
-It is susceptible to rot if too wet.
+The plant is susceptible to rot if the soil is too wet.

-This plant is one of the hardiest of caudiciforms, tolerating winter rain and several degrees of frost.
-It can be grown outdoors in frost-free climates, need anyway to kept above 32 °F (0 °C) and dry in winter.
+This plant is one of the hardiest caudiciforms, tolerating winter rain and several degrees of frost.
+It can be grown outdoors in frost-free climates but must be kept above 32 °F (0 °C) and dry in winter.

 Links